 Program Coordinator: Tania Griasnow

-Children Available: Boys up to 2 years old at the time of arrival in the United States.
+Children Available: Boys up to 12 months old at the time of referral.
 Families returning for a second adoption through this program are eligible to be matched with a girl.

 Parent Requirements: Married couples 25-44 years old, living in NC, SC, or VA.
 See additional eligibility requirements below.